rayaan07jpg/movie-database-analysis-sql/README.md

 # 🎬 Movie Database Analysis (SQL Project)

-   ## 🛠 Tools Used
-- MySQL Workbench
-- GitHub

 ## 💡 Author
 Ahmad Rayaan

 ## This project analyzes a curated dataset of 50 popular movies using SQL.
 It explores trends in genres, ratings, durations, and release years.